MapsPeople/docs/src/content/directions/wayfinding-instructions/wayfinding-instructions-android.md

 //Assign the selected location inisde createRoute void createRoute(MPLocation mpLocation) {
-    //If MPRoutingProvider has not been instantiated create it here and assign the results call back to the activity. if (mpRoutingProvider == null) {
+    //If MPDirectionsService has not been instantiated create it here and assign the results call back to the activity. if (mpDirectionsService == null) {
-        mpRoutingProvider = new MPRoutingProvider();
+        mpDirectionsService = MPDirectionsService(this);
-        mpRoutingProvider.setOnRouteResultListener(this);
+        mpDirectionsService.setRouteResultListener(this);
     }
-    mpRoutingProvider.setTravelMode(TravelMode.WALKING);
+    mpDirectionsService.setTravelMode(MPTravelMode.WALKING);
-    //Queries the MPRouting provider for a route with the hardcoded user location and the point from a location. mSelectedLocation = mpLocation;
+    //Queries the MPDirectionsService for a route with the hardcoded user location and the point from a location. mSelectedLocation = mpLocation;
-    mpRoutingProvider.query(mUserLocation, mpLocation.getPoint());
+    mpDirectionsService.query(mUserLocation, mpLocation.getPoint());
 }
 ```